Pack Creation

 Multi-Target Template:

-A multi-target template may contain different configurations for the same target, for example a configuration that executes from ROM and another that executes from RAM.
+A multi-target template may contain different configurations for the same target, such as one that executes from ROM and another that executes from RAM.
 The example below shows how this could be achieved using variables:

 .